veelo/gettext/readme.md

 - All marked strings that are seen by the compiler are extracted automatically.
 - References to the source location of the original strings are maintained.
 - Plural forms are supported and language-dependent.
-- There are no dependencies on C libraries.
+- No dependencies on C libraries.
 There is an optional build-time dependency on the GNU `gettext` utilities for automated generation of MO files.
+- Runtime language discovery and selection.

 ## Installation